forrestbao/autoscholar/mendeley/rescue_database/README.md

 ```

 ## Verification
-If the script outputs a successful message, the database should be readable using sqlite3.
+If the script outputs a successful message, the generated database should be readable using sqlite3.
 To verify the database, run:
 ```
-$ sqlite3 <some_id>@www.mendeley.com.sqlite
+$ sqlite3 save.sqlite
 SQLite version 3.29.0 2019-07-10 17:32:03
 Enter ".help" for usage hints. sqlite> .tables